huangwb8/GSClassifier.principle/docs/Flowchart.md

 ### Pair difference

-In GSClassifier, we use a ensemble function **featureSelection** to select data for pair difference scoring.
+In GSClassifier, we use an ensemble function **featureSelection** to select data for pair difference scoring.

 ```r